ianmackenzie/elm-triangular-mesh/README.md

     [Elm NYC meetup](https://www.meetup.com/Elm-NYC/) =)

-You can also find me on Twitter ([@ianemackenzie](https://twitter.com/ianemackenzie)), where I occasionally post OpenSolid-related stuff like demos or new releases.
+You can also find me on Twitter ([@ianemackenzie](https://twitter.com/ianemackenzie)), where I occasionally post geometry-related stuff like demos or new package releases.
 Have fun, and don't be afraid to ask for help!